Articles

 Power Laws in Speedrunning and Machine Learning

-We develop a model for predicting record improvements in video game speedrunning and apply it to predicting Machine Learning benchmarks.
-This model suggests that Machine Learning benchmarks are not close to saturation, and that large sudden improvements are infrequent, but not ruled out.
+We develop a model for predicting record improvements in video game speedrunning and apply it to predicting machine learning benchmarks.
+This model suggests that machine learning benchmarks are not close to saturation, and that large sudden improvements are infrequent, but not ruled out.

 Announcing Epoch’s Dashboard of Key Trends and Figures in Machine Learning

-We are launching a dashboard that provides key data from our research on Machine Learning, aiming to serve as a valuable resource for understanding the present and future of the field.
+We are launching a dashboard that provides key data from our research on machine learning, aiming to serve as a valuable resource for understanding the present and future of the field.

-Epoch Impact Report 2022
+Epoch Impact Assessment 2022

 Our impact report for 2022.